RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

     The data is recovered from the persistence files located in the persistent storage drives that you mounted to the nodes.

     - If AOF or snapshot is available, the data is restored from the AOF or snapshot.
-CRDB instances are then synced with the other participating clusters to update with data changed since the AOF or snapshot (fast CRDB sync).
+Active-Active database instances are then synced with the other participating clusters to update with data changed since the AOF or snapshot (fast Active-Active sync).

-        If AOF or snapshot is available for a CRDB but you want to get all of the data from the other participating clusters (slow CRDB sync), use: `recover db only_configuration <db_name>`
+        If AOF or snapshot is available for an Active-Active database but you want to get all of the data from the other participating clusters (slow Active-Active sync), use: `recover db only_configuration <db_name>`

     - If AOF or snapshot is not available, the database is restored empty.
-CRDB instances are synced with the other participating clusters (slow CRDB sync).
+Active-Active database instances are synced with the other participating clusters (slow Active-Active sync).

     {{< note >}}
 If the persistence files of the databases from the old cluster are not stored in the persistent storage location of the new node,